Trump signs $8.3B bill to combat coronavirus outbreak in US

 “In situations like this, I believe no expense should be spared to protect the American people, and in crafting this package none was,” said Appropriations Committee Chairman Richard Shelby, R-Ala.
 “It’s an aggressive plan, a vigorous plan that has received an overwhelming positive reaction.”

 Trump was sure to sign the measure, which has almost universal support.
-It is intended to project confidence and calm as anxiety builds over the impact of the virus, which has claimed 12 lives in the U.S.
+It is intended to project confidence and calm as anxiety builds over the impact of the virus, which has claimed more than a dozen lives in the U.S.

 “The American people are looking for leadership and want assurance that their government is up to the task of protecting their health and safety,” said Sen. Patrick Leahy, D-Vt.